victorjonsson/PHP-Rocker/README.md

 - Improved install script, all classes that should run install when app is installed is now declared in config.php
 - Added configuration options for user management and file storage
 - Access-Allow-Headers is now only sent request method is OPTIONS
+- Improved some database queries made when calling AbstractObjectFactory::metaSearch()

 #### 1.1.7
 - General improvements in PHP-Rocker\Object\ObjectMetaFactory